karencfisher/wordle/readme.md

 If you want to play, feel free to just download or clone this repository and play.

-Also there is a little bit of data anlysis of the word (I may do more later), and the allwords.ipynb notebook is where I scraped the word list from a website.
+Also there is a little bit of data analysis of the word (I may do more later), and the allwords.ipynb notebook is where I scraped the word list from a website.